moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Meet with Chair to request additional course funding if needed.
 - [Instructor or TA] Practice the microcontroller studio lesson.
+- [Instructor + all TAs] Co-grade a report in person.
+- [Instructor + all TAs] Grade report 1 by Friday 5pm.
 - [TA] Invite the sponsors and the EFL staff to the design reviews.
 - [Lead TA] Organize Meijo visit lunch and campus activities.
 - [TA] Organize microcontroller studio tutorial kits.